Stop Scrubbing!These Handheld Pool Vacuums Do the Work for You

 Power and Suction

-Power and suction are other features that can greatly affect the performance of a handheld pool vacuum.
+Power and suction are other features that can greatly affect the performance of a swimming pool sweeper.
 As previously noted, some pools may collect more or different types of debris than others, so it’s important to confirm that the vacuum is powerful enough to pick up the objects in question.
 A more powerful motor generally results in stronger suction, allowing the vacuum to effectively remove both small and large particles.
 Additionally, robust suction is essential for handling various types of debris, including leaves, sand, algae, and other sediments that might settle at the bottom or cling to the pool walls.

 When trying to ascertain a vacuum’s power and suction, it’s helpful to consider the unit’s specific design.
 Many handheld vacuums rely on electric motors to create suction, and the size of the motor can often be found in the manufacturer’s specifications for the product.
 Other vacuums may need to be connected to a pool pump or even a garden hose to generate suction, which can vary according to the model’s design.
 It may also be worth noting how the model is powered: whether by recharged or standard battery, electrical cord, or by water pressure delivered via hose.